tronprotocol/documentation/TRX/Tron-http.md

 Function：List the tokens issued by an account.
 demo: curl -X POST  http://127.0.0.1:8090/wallet/getassetissuebyaccount -d '{"address": "41F9395ED64A6E1D4ED37CD17C75A1D247223CAF2D"}'
-Parameters：Token issuer account address，converted to a hex string Return value：List of tokens issued by the account
+Parameters：Token issuer account address，converted to a hex string Return value：The token issued by the account.
+An account can issue only one token.

 /wallet/getaccountnet
 Function：Query bandwidth information.